-Raise awareness and understanding of the Abrolhos; enlist wide community involvement for management of the islands; and ensure the safety of visitors.
+To raise awareness and understanding of the Abrolhos ecosystem; enlist wide community involvement for management of the islands; and ensure the safety of visitors.

-Every year the rich colourful fish life, unique coral reef formations, bird life, shipwrecks and the wild beauty of the Abrolhos are attracting an increasing number of visitors.
-These visitors need information and educational assistance in order to make the most of the Abrolhos, without damaging the pristine environment, flora and fauna.
+Every year, the rich colourful fish life, unique coral reef formations, bird life, shipwrecks and the wild beauty of the Abrolhos Islands attract an increasing number of visitors.
+These visitors need information and educational assistance in order to make the most of the Abrolhos Islands, without damaging the pristine environment, flora and fauna.

-10.1 Abrolhos Islands Communication Plan
+9.1 Abrolhos Islands Communication Plan

 An Abrolhos Islands Communication Plan has been developed.
-The plan stresses the conservation values of the Abrolhos; introduces the regulations governing visitors to the islands (and the reasons behind them); and tackles safety concerns and the issue of private property in the Abrolhos.
+The plan stresses the conservation values of the Abrolhos Islands; introduces regulations governing visitors to the Islands (and the reasons behind them); and tackles safety concerns and the issue of private property at the Islands.